 Every day, I find myself faced with the prospect of dealing with someone I don’t like – I can spot them a mile away.
-I see their enormous girth, right before I catch that look in their eyes – the look that says “I’m morbidly obese with 3 divorces under my belt and I’m angry!”.
-It would be unfair of me to just pick on the morbidly obese, though – there are so many other types of customers that grace my workplace with a blank stare and an icy determination to ask me mountains of questions that I simply have no interest in answering.
+I see their enormous girth right before I catch that look in their eyes – the look that says, “I’m morbidly obese with three divorces under my belt, and I’m angry!”.
+It would be unfair of me to just pick on the morbidly obese, though – there are so many other types of customers that grace my workplace with a blank stare and an icy determination to ask me mountains of questions that I have no interest in answering.
 So what’s a man to do?
-I could provide the kind of customer service that so many middle managers expound as the path to corporate greatness, or I could take another path – a path that allows me to shirk my duties and continue looping Paul Rudd’s Computer over and over again.
+I could provide the kind of customer service that so many middle managers expound as the path to corporate greatness, or I could take another path – a path that allows me to neglect my duties and continue looping Paul Rudd’s Computer over and over again.

-What I’m about to share with you is a series of simple, but effective, tactics and strategies that I’ve developed on the field over the lengthy course of my “career”.
+What I’m about to share with you is a series of simple but effective tactics and strategies I’ve developed over my “career.”
 These strategies are not for the faint of heart – the risk of discovery is ever present, but the rewards far outweigh the risks.
 If you have the iron resolve to ruin your coworkers’ day and provide terrible customer service, read on.

 This is by far the easiest method to avoid dealing with a customer, but also the most effective.
 If your place of work has a clear view of the entrance, chances are you’ll have enough time to run and hide in a storage room or take a well-timed bathroom break.
 The result is that the customer gets left to his/her own devices, or even better… someone else has to deal with them.
 I’ve used this method numerous times to escape an elderly woman with bad English.

 Something to be aware of if you have co-workers – they will catch on and start trying to run the moment they see you running.
-They probably won’t know why, but they’ll just start running.
-The solution to this problem is to either run faster, or push them out of the way.
+They probably won’t know why, but they’ll start running.
+The solution to this problem is to run faster or push them out of the way.

 Ducking Out Of Sight

 I’ve used this technique in combination with running away to avoid a woman whose over-the-top sugary sweetness made me nauseous each and every time she called or decided to stop by with her demonic children for an impromptu visit.
-A short dash to the shipping area followed by a crouch and prone to the floor and I was safe.
-My manager on the other hand?
+A short dash to the shipping area followed by a crouch prone to the floor, and I was safe.
+My manager, on the other hand?
 Not so much.

 The Vanishing Act

 This is the most difficult technique to master, but the applications are endless.
-Using The Vanishing Act doesn’t require any notice of an impending customer, but the trade off is that you’ll have to deal with the customer for at least a brief amount of time.
+Using The Vanishing Act doesn’t require any notice of an impending customer, but the trade-off is that you’ll have to deal with the customer for at least a brief time.
 The technique goes like this… the customer catches you unaware – you haven’t been vigilant, and now you’re paying the ultimate price – or so you think.
-You could actually buckle and do the job you’re being paid for, or be awesome and avoid further interaction with the customer.
-In order to do this you need only continue listening and making small talk with the customer while slowly backing away.
-The moment the customer is distracted or has become absorbed in his/her own nonsense, slide behind something such as a pillar or shelving unit.
-If you deal with the same kinds of customers that I do, the person probably won’t even notice and instead carry on talking, or find another hapless victim to annoy.
+You could actually buckle and do the job you’re being paid for or be awesome and avoid further interaction with the customer.
+To do this, you need only continue listening and making small talk with the customer while slowly backing away.
+The moment the customer is distracted or absorbed in his/her own nonsense, slide behind something such as a pillar or shelving unit.
+If you deal with the same kinds of customers that I do, the person probably won’t even notice and instead carry on talking or find another hapless victim to annoy.

 Putting It All Together

-If you’ve managed to have success with these strategies, you’re well on your way to becoming a terrible person.
-These are but a few techniques in my array of customer evasion techniques and I encourage you to experiment and find what style works best for you.
-With a little bit of practice, you too can reduce exposure to even the most annoying customers and continue doing something more productive, like finding another job – believe me, you aren’t being paid enough.
+If you’ve succeeded with these strategies, you’re well on your way to becoming a terrible person.
+These are but a few techniques in my array of customer evasion techniques, and I encourage you to experiment and find what style works best for you.
+With a little practice, you too can reduce exposure to even the most annoying customers and continue doing something more productive, like finding another job – believe me, you aren’t being paid enough.